-- an assessment has been made, and - four years have passed from the end of the tax year in which the taxpayer provides the tax return. - 45.
-However, under s 108(2) TAA, the Commissioner may amend an assessment at any time if the Commissioner is of the opinion that a tax return provided by a taxpayer is fraudulent or wilfully misleading or does not mention income of a particular nature or derived from a particular source. - 46.
-An income tax return is misleading if: - it includes something which gives the Commissioner a wrong impression, or - it does not include something, the omission of which gives the Commissioner a wrong impression as to the taxpayer's true income tax position. - 47.
-An income tax return will be "fraudulent or wilfully misleading" when the taxpayer: - filed it knowing that it did not reflect their true income tax position, or - was recklessly careless as to whether the return was wrong. - 48.
+- 28. Generally, under s 108 TAA the Commissioner may not amend an assessment to increase the amount assessed if: - the taxpayer has furnished an income tax return; - an assessment has been made, and - four years have passed from the end of the tax year in which the taxpayer provides the tax return. - However, under s 108(2) TAA, the Commissioner may amend an assessment at any time if the Commissioner is of the opinion that a tax return provided by a taxpayer is fraudulent or wilfully misleading or does not mention income of a particular nature or derived from a particular source.

+- An income tax return is misleading if: 30. - it includes something which gives the Commissioner a wrong impression, or - it does not include something, the omission of which gives the Commissioner a wrong impression as to the taxpayer's true income tax position. - An income tax return will be "fraudulent or wilfully misleading" when the taxpayer: 31. - filed it knowing that it did not reflect their true income tax position, or - was recklessly careless as to whether the return was wrong. - 32.
 To be "fraudulent or wilfully misleading", the filing of the incorrect return must be deliberate and intentional.
-Inadvertently filing an incorrect return or filing a return which the taxpayer honestly believes to be correct will not constitute filing a "fraudulent or wilfully misleading" return. - 49.
-Where the taxpayer is not a natural person, the issue will be whether the person signing the return wilfully filed a misleading return. - 50.
-Generally, under s 108A TAA, the Commissioner may not amend a GST assessment to increase the amount assessed if four years have passed from the end of the GST return period in which the taxpayer provides their GST return. - 51.
-However, under s 108A(3) TAA, the Commissioner may increase a GST assessment at any time if the Commissioner considers that a taxpayer has knowingly or fraudulently failed to disclose all material facts necessary for determining the amount of GST payable. - 52.
-In regard to the application of s 108A(3): - For a person knowingly to fail to disclose all material facts the person must have knowledge or be aware of the failure.

-- For a person to fraudulently fail to disclose all material facts, the person must deliberately fail to disclose the facts knowing they are acting in breach of a legal obligation. - Knowledge can be established by inference, recklessness, and wilful blindness. - In the case of a company, the knowledge of a responsible officer or officers of the company may be attributed to the company. - Disclosure is not limited to what is contained in the GST return.
+Inadvertently filing an incorrect return or filing a return which the taxpayer honestly believes to be correct will not constitute filing a "fraudulent or wilfully misleading" return. - 33.
+Where the taxpayer is not a natural person, the issue will be whether the person signing the return wilfully filed a misleading return. - 34.
+Generally, under s 108A TAA, the Commissioner may not amend a GST assessment to increase the amount assessed if four years have passed from the end of the GST return period in which the taxpayer provides their GST return. - 35.
+However, under s 108A(3) TAA, the Commissioner may increase a GST assessment at any time if the Commissioner considers that a taxpayer has knowingly or fraudulently failed to disclose all material facts necessary for determining the amount of GST payable. - In regard to the application of s 108A(3): 36. - For a person knowingly to fail to disclose all material facts the person must have knowledge or be aware of the failure. - For a person to fraudulently fail to disclose all material facts, the person must deliberately fail to disclose the facts knowing they are acting in breach of a legal obligation. - Knowledge can be established by inference, recklessness, and wilful blindness. - In the case of a company, the knowledge of a responsible officer or officers of the company may be attributed to the company.

+- Disclosure is not limited to what is contained in the GST return.
 Regard should be had to the whole of the information that the Commissioner may be expected to treat as made available, including information disclosed in other documents. - "All of the material facts" include all facts which a person knows or is capable of knowing that are material to determining the correct tax payable.
 The Commissioner must be given an adequate opportunity to consider whether a particular receipt was assessable income or a particular outgoing was an allowable deduction.